-- It is an autoimmune condition that involves antibodies activating the thyroid-stimulating hormone (TSH) receptor in thyroid cells.
+- It is an autoimmune disorder that involves antibodies activating the thyroid-stimulating hormone (TSH) receptor in thyroid cells.

 - The thyroid follicular cells proliferate abnormally, resulting in goitre (a swelling in the neck) and excess thyroxine.

-- There is a genetic predisposition and association with PTPN22, CTLA-4 and human leukocyte antigen (HLA) genotype.
+- There are a genetic predisposition and association with PTPN22, CTLA-4 and human leukocyte antigen (HLA) genotype.

-- Neonatal hyperthyroidism can rarely occurs in babies born to mothers with Graves disease.
+- Neonatal hyperthyroidism can rarely occur in babies born to mothers with Graves disease.

 Thyroid nodule or nodules